ruairica/blog/src/pages/how-to-build-a-simple-blog-with-astro.md

 layout: ../layouts/PostLayout.astro
 ---

-# How to build a simple blog with Astro

 I wanted to learn a new technology and built the site in a way where it would be easy to make new blog posts.
 This post covers some of Astro's basic functionality that I used to build the main functionality of this site.
 Having a basic understanding of HTML/CSS/Javsscript is probably required.